Chris Westwood: Wrexham

 Westwood left Wycombe in June 2011 after rejecting their offer of a new contract and signed for Wrexham on a two-year deal.
 Westwood scored his first goal for Wrexham in a 2–2 draw against Grimsby Town.
 In March 2013 Westwood made his first appearance at Wembley Stadium in the FA Trophy Final which he won with Wrexham, beating Grimsby Town on penalties after the match ended 1–1, Westwood successfully converted a penalty in the shoot out.
 On 21 April Westwood was awarded the Wrexham player of the year award for the 2012–13 season.

 On 13 May 2013, it was confirmed that Westwood would not be offered a new contract for the 2013–14 season.

 Alfreton Town

 Westwood join fellow Conference National side Alfreton Town on 5 July 2013, signing a one-year contract.
 He made his debut on the opening day of the season in a 1–0 defeat away to Dartford.

 Hednesford Town

 Westwood joined Hednesford Town in September 2014, making his debut against Stockport County FC on 6 September.

 Halesowen Town

 Westwood joined Evo Slik Northern Premier League side Halesowen Town in August 2015.

-Personal life

-After retiring from football, Westwood became a support worker with Wolverhampton-based care providers Sevacare.